JohnAnthony/MSP430-Diceroller/Tutorial/Tutorial.md

 On top of this you will need some form of Make (I use GNU Make, like most people) and I provide a makefile along with the software of this project.

+I have provided a [complete project on github](https://github.com/JohnAnthony/MSP430-Diceroller) that is designed to help you understand the software side of things.

 ### Step 2: Getting Your Program On The Chip

 Alright, so, fire up your text editor and take a look at the code I wrote for this dice program.
 It's commented to all hell so should be pretty easy to follow.
 I'm assuming you're already a programmer, however, so that's not a primary concern for me.
 Lets get this code loaded up.